Frees1990/experience_croatia/README.md

  - Click View deployment to see the live site

 ### **Fork**
-  1. On GitHub.com, navigate to the Visa-Chronicles repository.
+  1. On GitHub.com, navigate to the experience-croatia repository.
   2. In the top-right corner of the page, click Fork.
   3. Under "Owner," select the dropdown menu and click an owner for the forked repository.
   4. By default, forks are named the same as their upstream repositories.
 Optionally, to further distinguish your fork, in the "Repository name" field, type a name.